-Though Site 59 has been inventoried at 73 units based on its acreage, an application has been submitted for this site which proposed 460 units of multifamily market-rate/above moderate-income housing under the
+&lt;sup>1Though Site 59 has been inventoried at 73 units based on its acreage, an application has been submitted for this site which proposed 460 units of multifamily market-rate/above moderate-income housing under the name Highland Park Development.
+As of July 2024, the project application is incomplete.

-General Plan designations for Site 59 have been marked as "Split" because the parcel is divided between three General Plan designations, two of which are residential.
+&lt;sup>2General Plan designations for Site 59 have been marked as "Split" because the parcel is divided between three General Plan designations, two of which are residential.
 Estimates for site capacity are based on applying the maximum densities in each General Plan designation to the corresponding portion of the parcel, then adjusted by 70 percent to account for Realistic Capacity adjustments.

-Site 100 is likely to develop as a joint site of three parcels because the three parcels are positioned immediately adjacent to each other.
+&lt;sup>3 Site 100 is likely to develop as a joint site of three parcels because the three parcels are positioned immediately adjacent to each other.
 However, parcel 38821117S could develop one unit without the addition of the other two parcels.